-I am a writer, editor, and scholar of eighteenth-century British literature.
-My first book, Writerly Hate in Eighteenth-Century Britain, is forthcoming in April 2026 from Oxford University Press.
+I am a scholar of eighteenth-century and Romantic-era British literature.
+My first book, Writerly Hate in Eighteenth-Century Britain, is out now in the UK with Oxford University Press.
+If you order it directly from the OUP website, the code AUFLY30 gets you 30% off.

-I am currently a research fellow in English Literature at the Università degli Studi di Sassari, Italy.
-I completed my PhD in English at Harvard and studied for my BA and MA at the University of Toronto.
+I completed my PhD in English at Harvard University and studied for my BA and MA at the University of Toronto.
+Between 2023–6 I was a research fellow in English Literature at the University of Sassari, Italy.

 I am editor of Transactions, the annual journal of the Johnson Society (Lichfield).